andydhpkp/readme-generator/demo/README.md

   ## Usage

   `
-  no usage for this application because it is a demo
+  node index.js
   `

   ## License

-This application is covered under the Apache 2.0 license.
+This application is covered under the MIT license.

   ## Contributing

-  undefined
+  no contributors for this demo

   ## Tests

   To run tests, run the following:

   `
-  undefined
+  this demo has no tests
   `

   ## Questions